zju-bis/DMM-code/README.md

   </a>
 </p>

-> A high-performance PyTorch framework for incremental training, featuring dynamic memory allocation and optimized experience replay to mitigate catastrophic forgetting.
+> A high-performance PyTorch framework for SNN-based continual training, featuring dynamic memory allocation and optimized experience replay to mitigate catastrophic forgetting.

 ---

 ; ## 📖 Introduction

-; In the context of continual learning, neural networks often suffer from catastrophic forgetting when sequentially trained on new tasks. **DMM (Dual Memory Management)** provides a robust, memory-efficient solution by intelligently managing replay buffer indices and dynamically swapping memory chunks during incremental training phases.
+; In the context of continual learning, spiking neural networks often suffer from catastrophic forgetting when sequentially trained on new tasks. **DMM (Dual Memory Management)** provides a robust, memory-efficient solution by intelligently managing replay buffer indices and dynamically swapping memory chunks during continual training phases.

 ; The framework introduces a custom `swap_loss` logic, optimizing the trade-off between retaining past task knowledge and acquiring new features.